aidos-lab/DONUT/README.md

 ## Updating the Database

-Should run in a cron job:
+Install a cron job  that runs the following command:

     python -m donut.zotero